Porch Railings That Make Craftsman Homes Sell Faster

 Wide top rails: Craftsman railings typically feature broad, flat top rails rather than the round handrails of other styles.
 These rails invite leaning, suggest solidity, and provide visual weight appropriate to the substantial posts below.

 Stone or brick piers: Many Craftsman porches feature masonry piers supporting tapered columns.
-Railings often mount between these piers rather than running continuously, creating panels rather than continuous runs.
+Railings often mount between these piers rather than running continuously, creating discrete panels rather than continuous runs.

 Materials That Photograph Well